-You feel afraid to risk loving again for fear of another “failed” relationship
+- Fear of loving again for fear and possibly having another “failed” relationship

 One of you has made the decision to divorce